Raimel Tapia Player Props: Brewers vs. Reds

 Raimel Tapia At The Plate

-- Tapia is batting .242 with four doubles, a triple, three home runs and 15 walks.
+- Tapia is hitting .238 with four doubles, a triple, three home runs and 15 walks.

-- Looking at the 49 games he has played this season, he's hit a home run in three of them (6.1%), and in 2.1% of his trips to the dish.
+- He has gone deep in 6.0% of his games this year, and 2.1% of his chances at the plate.

-- Tapia has driven in a run in 11 games this year (22.4%), including two games with multiple runs batted in.
+- Tapia has driven in a run in 11 games this season (22.0%), including two games with multiple runs batted in.

-- He has scored a run in 16 games this year, with multiple runs four times.
+- He has scored in 16 of 50 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.